Pediatric Heart Imaging

 - Using advanced echocardiography: We use 3-D echocardiography to assess ventricular function (how well the heart pumps blood) during treatment and diagnosis.
 An echocardiogram (echo) is a noninvasive test that uses ultrasound waves to create images of the heart.
 A 3-D echo is superior to standard 2-D because it allows us to see the entire heart, so we can better prepare for a child’s heart surgery or cardiac ablation.

-Noninvasive means the imaging device is outside the body.
-The most common noninvasive tests include:
+Noninvasive means the imaging device stays outside the body.
+The most common noninvasive cardiac imaging tests include:

 - Echocardiography (echo): This diagnostic procedure uses ultrasound waves to create images of the heart.
 An echo can help us identify congenital heart problems and monitor children after a heart transplant.
 For children under age 3, we offer a sedated echo, because it may be difficult for the child to stay still.
 Sedated means that we give your child medicine to fall asleep.